 Yes, thanks to the Further Consolidated Appropriations Act of 2020.
 Be mindful, however, that you can only deduct PMI if you itemize deductions.
 Most financial experts advise getting rid of PMI rather than deducting it.

 If mortgage insurance is canceled, will I receive a refund for pre-paid premiums?

-If the mortgage insurance was financed at the time of origination and is canceled prior to its maturity you may be entitled to a refund if the refundable option was chosen at time of origination.
+If the mortgage insurance was financed at the time of origination and is canceled prior to its maturity you may be entitled to a refund if the refundable option was chosen at the time of origination.
 However, if there was no refund/limited option, this would negate any option for a refund.
-When PMI is cancelled, the lender has 45 days to refund applicable premiums.
+When PMI is canceled, the lender has 45 days to refund applicable premiums.

 Can I choose the mortgage insurance company and compare rates?

-No. You cannot choose the mortgage insurance company, negotiate premiums, shop for a provider.
+No. You cannot choose the mortgage insurance company, negotiate premiums, or shop for a provider.
 However, you can do that with homeowners insurance if you're looking to save more money on your monthly payments.

 Can mortgage insurance be canceled on an FHA loan, after the LTV has reached 80% or less?

 Please refer to your lender about when you will be able to cancel your mortgage insurance.